robinsmith-source/sdi/docs/chapters/02-using-ssh.md

 ### 1.1 Creating a Restrictive Firewall

 This exercise builds upon the firewall creation from the [Hetzner Cloud chapter](/chapters/01-hetzner-cloud#exercise-1#_2-configuring-a-firewall).
-Instead of allowing all traffic, we will create a more restrictive firewall that only allows specific protocols like ICMP.
+Instead of allowing all traffic, you will create a more restrictive firewall that only allows specific protocols like ICMP.

 | IP Version          | Protocol | Port |
 | ------------------- | -------- | ---- |
 | Any IPv4 / Any IPv6 | ICMP     | -    |

 ::: info
-We leave the port field empty because ICMP is a protocol that doesn't use ports.
+The port field is left empty because ICMP is a protocol that doesn't use ports.
 :::

 ### 1.2 Adding SSH Key Authentication